codestork/dronePass-Client/README.md

 1. Fork this repo to your github account
 2. Clone to your local computer
-3. From the root directory, run node server/js
+3. From the root directory, run node server.js
 4. Head over to http://localhost:3000 to view a local version in your browser
-5. Log in and start registering yourhome!
+5. Log in and start registering your home!

 ## Requirements